DiackJ/MoodTracker/README.md

 - A feature that holds the user's daily refelections in a similar style as a notes app so they can go back and see what they logged almost like a digital diary.

 ## UI preview

+**NOTE: at the time of viewing this project, there still may be features in progress!**

 **Screenshot of the Login page:**
 ![Screenshot](https://github.com/user-attachments/assets/05b064cf-b13c-43e9-b3a7-fd4717b79813)